jhavens12/GDAX_and_Pushover/README.md

 # gdax_testing
-testing with gdax api and pushover notification system
+testing with gdax api and pushover notification system to alert of bitcoin highs and lows without being glued to the gdax website

-# requirements:
+# Requirements:

 pip3 install gdax (https://github.com/danpaquin/gdax-python)